TarballCoLtd/checkm8gui/README.md

 ## Prerequisites

-Java Runtime Environment or Java Development Kit<br/>
+Java Runtime Environment or Java Development Kit (Java 8 through 14 are known to work)<br/>
-A Unix-based operating system
+A Unix-based operating system (tested on both Ubuntu 19.04 and macOS 10.15)

 ## Command-line arguments